clairedavid/intro_to_ml/nn/model_rep_1_neurons.md

 ## Connecting artificial neurons

 ### Layers
 While the computation in each artificial neuron is simple, the interconnections of the network allow for complex patterns to be modelled.
 Like their organic counterparts where neurons are organized in consecutive layers, artificial neural networks are also arranged in layers.
-Meurons in each layer receive input from the previous layer and pass their output to the subsequent layer.
+Neurons in each layer receive input from the previous layer and pass their output to the subsequent layer.

 ````{prf:definition}
 :label: nnlayerdef